As you learn more about WordPress, you may occasionally come across something called a blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If you can’t see the Link Manager section when you log into your WordPress admin area you will need to install a plugin.
+If the Links feature is not visible when you log into your WordPress dashboard you will need to install a plugin.
 In this step-by-step tutorial, you will learn how to add and manage links on your site’s sidebar using plugins.

 Link Manager